 What are your hours?

-The box office is open Monday – Friday from 12 to 6 p.m.
-During productions, the box office is open 90 minutes before curtain through intermission.
+The Box Office is open Monday – Friday from 12 to 6 p.m. and 90 minutes prior to each performance through intermission.

 Can I reserve over the phone?